Loading NuWatt Energy...

 The Bottom Line

-REG ($0.27/kWh for 15 years) gives you predictable, bankable income.
+REG (31.55¢/kWh for 15 years, Small-Scale Solar I) gives you predictable, bankable income.
 It's especially valuable if you finance with a loan because lenders can underwrite the guaranteed cash flow.
+You forfeit the REF rebate but gain 15 years of PBI that usually far exceeds the $5K REF cap.

 Estimates based on RI averages (1,213 kWh/kW annual production).
 Actual values depend on system design, shading, and orientation.
-REG rate locked at enrollment for 15 years (residential).
+REG rate locked at enrollment for 15 years (Small-Scale Solar I, 0-15 kW DC).
 Net metering at 80% retail (post-April 2023 systems).
 Rate escalation assumed at 3%/year.
 Federal ITC (Section 25D) expired Dec 31, 2025.
-REF and REG are administered by different agencies and stack independently.
+REF and REG are mutually exclusive per Commerce RI rules — homeowners pick one track.

 The most common confusion: "If I get REG, do I lose REF?"
 No. Here's the stack order and timeline for a typical 8 kW system.